 A knee scooter is the difference between being trapped on the couch for 6 weeks of recovery and actually staying mobile, working, and showering safely.
-Setup details determine the experience.
+Setup details de

-You’re in the right place.
+You’ve come to the right podiatry team.
 Dr. Tom Biernacki, DPM, FACFAS — board-certified foot & ankle surgeon with 3,000+ surgeries — explains exactly what how to use a knee scooter means and what works.
 Call (810) 206-1402 for same-day appointment at Howell or Bloomfield Hills.

 Quick answer: How to use knee scooter the right way: 1) prepare the area properly, 2) use the correct technique demonstrated by a podiatrist, 3) avoid the common mistakes that worsen the problem.
 We see complications in clinic from improper home care.
 The full step-by-step guide below shows the right method.
 Call (810) 206-1402.